 Head and neck sports injuries: on-field management

-An on-field sporting injury to the head or neck can potentially be very serious and such injuries need to be managed effectively, quickly and safely.
-If a player is unconscious or cannot move, the most important aspects of treatment will be spinal precautions and resuscitation.
+An on-field sporting injury to the head or neck can potentially be very serious and such injuries need to be managed effectively and safely.
+If a player is unconscious or cannot move, the most important aspects of treatment are spinal precautions and resuscitation.
 Assessment and treatment of these injuries is best performed by medical personnel.

 • Call 000 for an ambulance immediately.

 • Check that the player is not at risk of further injury and whether they are responding to stimuli (e.g. talking, responding to pain).
-Check the player’s breathing and pulse.
+Check the player’s breathing and pulse without moving their head or neck.

 • If the player is not breathing and has no pulse, begin cardiopulmonary resuscitation (CPR).
 CPR involves mouth-to-mouth breathing and external heart massage through the chest.

 • If the player is breathing but not moving, DO NOT MOVE the person.
-Only when spinal injury has been ruled out by medical personnel should the player be moved.
+The player can only be moved when a spinal injury has been ruled out by medical personnel.

 Concussion

-(temporary loss of awareness or consciousness caused by a blow to the head)
+Concussion is a temporary loss of awareness or consciousness caused by a blow to the head.

-• If the player experiences persistent vomiting or complains of an increasingly painful headache they should be taken to hospital immediately.
+• If the player experiences persistent vomiting or complains of an increasingly painful headache they should be transported to hospital immediately.

-• If the player is unconscious for more than 5 minutes or if they experience a post-traumatic seizure or fit, they should be taken to hospital immediately.
+• If the player is unconscious for more than one minute or if they experience a seizure or fit, they should be transported to hospital immediately.

 Facial fractures

-• Facial swelling, bruising, deformity, difficulty of facial movement and pain are all signs of a broken nose, cheekbone or mid-face.
+• Facial swelling, bruising, deformity, difficulty in facial movement and pain are all signs of a broken nose, cheekbone or a mid-face fracture.
 The player should be taken off the field and an ice-pack should be applied to the injury to minimise swelling before the player is taken to hospital for further treatment.

-• In cases of facial fracture where cervical spine injury has been excluded by medical personnel, the player should be seated upright in a forward-leaning position to allow drainage of blood and fluids.
+• When a facial fracture has occurred and a cervical spine injury has been excluded by medical personnel, the player should be seated upright in a forward-leaning position to allow drainage of blood and fluids.

 Eye injury

-• Symptoms of eye injury include obscured or blurred vision, pain and mismatched pupil size.
+• Symptoms of eye injury include obscured or blurred vision, pain and non-matching pupil sizes.

 • The player should be taken off the field and transported to hospital for further treatment.

-• If the player is experiencing sensations of flashing lights, blackness or the sense of a curtain falling in front of the eye, they may be suffering retinal damage and should also be taken to hospital immediately.
+• If the player has sensations of flashing lights, blackness or the sense of a curtain falling in front of the eye, they may be suffering retinal damage and should be transported to hospital immediately.
 In such cases, eye patches (if available) should be placed over both eyes.